australiatest/australiatest/_posts/2024-10-26-galleries.md

 ## {{ page.title }}

-This page illustrates how to include multiple galleries in one page.
-In particular they shall be in one row.
+This page illustrates how to include links to multiple galleries in one row.
+It is the overview page to navigate to different galleries.

 {% assign count = 0 %}
 {% assign align = "left" %}